stolencatkarma/GenDungeonAsync/README.md

 2. Plugin generates dungeon asynchronously (no server lag)
 3. Player is teleported to dungeon entrance
 4. Player explores, fights mobs, and collects loot
-5. When player leaves/dies, they're removed from the dungeon
+5. When finished, player runs: /dungeonleave to exit safely
+6. Player is teleported back to spawn
 ```

 ### Admin Usage